alexacarlson/DeepDesign2019/README.md

-**Step 3:** Install Paperspace-node via npm locally on your computer Paperspace-node is a way you can use the paperspace command line interface locally. npm install -g paperspace-node
+**Step 3:** Install Paperspace-node via npm locally on your computer Paperspace-node is a way you can use the paperspace command line interface locally.
+`npm install -g paperspace-node`
+Note that the `-g` flag installs paperspace-node globally on your computer, which means you can access it from any directory on your filesystem.

-**Step 4:** Store your paperspace API Key as an environment variable to make login easier export PAPERSPACE_API_KEY
+**Step 4:** Store your paperspace API Key as an environment variable to make login easier `export PAPERSPACE_API_KEY`
+By setting the apiKey as an environment variable, you do not have to use teh `--apiKey` flag during login

-**Step 5:** Login to Paperspace from the command line paperspace login
+**Step 5:** Login to Paperspace from the command line on your local machine/computer `paperspace login --apiKey`

-Note that you can log out of paperspace using paperspace logout
+Note that you can log out of paperspace using `paperspace logout`

 ## RUNNING A JOB THROUGH PAPERSPACE CLI: